Fire safety in flats and tower blocks

 Questions that you might have about living in your flat or block

-How many tower blocks do you manage & are they safe?
+How many tower blocks do you manage and are they safe

 The 4 tallest blocks have 15 floors and most blocks in Sheffield are 12 floors high.
 Grenfell Tower, where the fire tragedy took place, was 24 floors high.
 Twenty blocks have two communal fire escape staircases and 4 have one.